Listen to sound files on CD Baby & iTunes

 And, I've come to learn the importance of learning history and that it is a part of all of us always.
 I've learned that I don't operate within a vacuum of my own experiences in this one lifetime.
-In the same way I was taught how music is so much a part of community, celebration, spirituality, animals, land - our interconnectedness with all of nature - I needed to understand how history is a part of me.
+In the same way I was taught how music is so much a part of community, celebration, spirituality, animals, land - our interconnectedness with all of nature - I needed to understand how history is a part of me and its interconnectedness with everything.
 It is all intertwined - that to ignore history is to ignore unity of all aspects of my being.

 I was raised Christian until my late childhood but then it wasn't really reinforced.
 Later, I converted to Judaism.
 I loved the connection to the prayers and dedication to rituals.
 I loved cantorial music and I loved singing Sephardic songs.
 I learned so much history about the Jewish side of my family.
 But now I don't practice any religion because I am embracing it all.
 I suppose following Buddhist principles is the path I've chosen.
 I feel close and connected to both sides of my family without following any particular religion.
 I love their different cultures and their hearts and I symbolize this by embracing both.
 Each person has their own journey and their own choices that vibrate within their own hearts and it is understandable for those born and raised in a particular religion by one or both parents to embrace one or the other, or both.
 My parents gave me so much freedom to choose that I ultimately chose no religion.

 I believe we all need to reconcile our history, including our own personal histories, especially in times where interracial, intercultural, interreligious marriages and children born out of these unions are becoming more and more a part of our communities.
-How can offspring learn how to reconcile these differences in the most empathic, nonjudgmental, and compassionate way especially if their own relatives may not accept them, or their own neighborhood, city, country...to begin with, they need role models.
+How can offspring learn how to reconcile these differences in the most empathic, nonjudgmental, and compassionate way especially if their own relatives may not accept them, or their own neighborhood, city, country...to begin with.
+They need role models.
 Where to begin?
 Well, how about here in Canada where I am living and eating on this land originally occupied by Indigenous people, singing and playing jazz music, born out of those who suffered.
 It is my responsibility to help make a change.
 I don't take this history lightly; that I can express myself with all the aliveness that is me, both Jewish and Christian within Jazz, freely on this Canadian land - something that I don't take for granted.
 But how can I help?
 I will find ways.
-(By the way, when teaching the solfege system (do, re, mi) teaching 'la' first (for a minor scale) and then all of the notes of the scale in a special sequences makes 'mi' the midpoint of the scale; hence 'mi mi' emphasizes the 'middle way'...a Buddhist principle.)

 That's a good start.
 Role models and the "middle way."